Jermaine Samuels Jr.'s Nationality

 Jermaine Samuels Jr. at the Houston Rockets Media Day

-Jermaine Samuels Jr. is a power forward for the Houston Rockets' NBA G League, Rio Grande Valley Vipers as of November 2024.
+Jermaine Samuels Jr. is a power forward for the Houston Rockets' NBA G League Rio Grande Valley Vipers as of April 2025.
 He went undrafted in the 2022 NBA Draft and joined the Indiana Pacers' NBA G Affiliate, the Fort Wayne Mad Ants, in October.
 He originally joined the Houston Rockets in a two-way contract in August 2023, but through the waive-and-affiliate process, he joined the Vipers in October.
 He was named for the 2024 NBA G League Next Up Game.

 What is Jermaine Samuels Jr.'s nationality?

 Jermaine Samuels Jr. is of American nationality.
 He was born and raised in Franklin, Massachusetts, in the United States.
-He participated at the Pan American Games in Peru in July and August 2019 as a member of the U.S. national team.
-By defeating the Dominican Republic by nine points due to Samuels, the team took home the bronze medal.
+He participated in the Pan American Games in Peru in July and August 2019 as a member of the U.S. national team.
+By defeating the Dominican Republic by nine points, the team took home the bronze medal.
 Throughout the tournament, he averaged 9.4 points per game.

 Jermaine Samuels Jr.'s Hometown